jpickell/git-switch/README.md

 ---

+* Now with the ability to push to all configured remotes via option [a] *

 Horrible little script that easily switches between git remote urls and different user accounts.

 *and force overwrites your commit history- this is generally a very bad thing.
 Make sure you know what you're doing*

 ---